yanghoon/obsidian-workspace/Blog/Packaging of Web Application.md

 # Overview

 Let's think about how to package a simple web application consist of Spring Boot and SPA.
 SPA framework can build source codes as some static resources and that can be packaged within the Jar file.
-In this article, we consider which
+In this article, we consider best practices of this case.

 |Category|Frontend|Backend|Note|
 |-|-|-|-|